gleber/erlfu/README.md

      in call from future:'-do_exec/3-fun-0-'/3 (src/future.erl, line 43)
      in call from future:reraise/1 (src/future.erl, line 232)
 ```

-Note: retry wrapper does work only on shallow futures, since cloning
-is still shallow.

 #### Safe ####
 Safe wrapper wraps future execution and catches errors and exits: